ibm-cloud-architecture/CSMO-ICP/grafana/README.md

 * Note: It is assumed that you have a working knowledge of Grafana and capable of editing a configuration in the dashboard.

-The dashboards can be downloaded via this link which is a compressed file of all dashboards [Dashboards](https://github.com/ibm-cloud-architecture/CSMO-ICP/blob/master/grafana/csmodashboards/grafanaICP.tar.gz)
+The dashboards can be downloaded via the following links: (Right Click and Save)

+This link is a compressed file of all CSMO dashboards [Dashboards](https://github.com/ibm-cloud-architecture/CSMO-ICP/blob/master/grafana/csmodashboards/grafanaICP.tar.gz)

 Or Download them individually: (Right Click and Save)